agnesdonat/bank_tech_test/README.md

 I want to make a withdrawal

 As a Client
+So I do not go into my overdraft
+I cannot withdraw more money than I have in my bank account

+As a Client
 So I can see when I made a withdrawal
 I want to see the date of the withdrawal